sh3rqxs/plant-buddy/tutorial.md

 }
 ```

-Your `package.json` should now look like this:
+This is how they should look:

 ```json
 {